amanmmourya/amanmmourya/README.md

 I am a dedicated and tech-driven student with strong experience in full-stack development, machine learning, and data structures & algorithms (DSA).
 I love building scalable products that solve real-world problems and have worked across a variety of domains — from AI-powered healthcare systems to real-time communication platforms.

-- 🔭 Currently exploring ML, computer vision, and LLMs
+- 🔭 Currently exploring ML, Web Development Technologies and LLMs
-- 💻 Solved **400+ DSA problems** on LeetCode & GFG
+- 💻 Solved **500+ DSA problems** across LeetCode,Codeforces,Codechef & GFG
 - 🌱 Learning more about ML, DS and Modern Web Dev Technologies

 ---